I want you to imagine for a minute that you are a professional marathon runner.

-“Professional” in the sense that this is your career: a paying role which commands the majority of your time.
+“Professional” in the sense that this is your career: a paid role which commands the majority of your time.

-Everything about your lifestyle is designed to condition you to be the best long-distance runner you can be: the food you fuel your body with, the type of exercises you focus on, the places you train, your coach, your recovery routine; even the shoes on your feet have been specifically chosen to give you the best chance of succeeding within your field.
+Everything about your lifestyle is designed to condition you to be the best long-distance runner you can be: the food you fuel your body with, the type of exercises you focus on, the places you train, your coach, your recovery routine…even the shoes on your feet have been specifically chosen to give you the best chance of succeeding within your field.

 This is more than a job to you; it is your identity and a part of who you are.

 Now, I want you to imagine for a second that circumstances force a career change on you.

 EVERYTHING has changed.

 You punish your body in the gym, to morph your whole physique and build new ‘pushing’ muscles to propel you off the blocks.

 You now train and race on a track which is made from a totally different surface to the roads you’re used to and requires spiked shoes that make you feel like you’re balancing on stilts.

-There’s a barrage of incomprehensible orders being barked at you by a coach who is getting increasingly frustrated each and every time you put your head up too early, or don’t push quite hard enough over the line.
+During every training session you get yelled at in a language you don’t really understand, by a coach who’s getting increasingly frustrated each and every time you put your head up too early, or don’t push quite hard enough over the line.

 You were a fantastic marathon runner and, so far, proving to be a clumsy, below-average sprinter.